-As part of the extension of the ministry, we launched a programme of Teaching and Training courses and workshops.
-These have run in each of the last three academic years.
-The 2019/20 programme was launched at the 2019 Convention, with 12 different courses.
+As part of the extension of the ministry, our Teaching and Training courses and workshops go from strength to strength.
+These have run in each of the last four academic years.
+The 2020/21 programme was launched at the 2020 Convention, with 17 courses, including 7 monthly Hebrew Workshops, run over the period.

 The focus of the Teaching and Training events is on biblical teaching that helps refresh, inspire and equip Christians, both church members and those in leadership positions.
-The courses are developed by the Ministry Director and in collaboration with other Christian organisations.
+The courses are developed by the Ministry Director and often in collaboration with other Christian organisations.